 Grant Awards: This work was supported by the National Science Foundation under Grant No. 1443083.
 "Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation."

-SGCI support: We would like to express our gratitude to the Science Gateways Community Institute for providing support in refining value proposition, outreach material and usability review.
+SGCI support: We would like acknowledge the Science Gateways Community Institute for providing support in help with guidance on outreach material and website usability study.